L'Ermitage Beverly Hills

 Burton Way is not Rodeo Drive.
 The palm-lined residential boulevard where L'Ermitage sits is deliberately removed from the retail spectacle that defines Beverly Hills in the popular imagination, and that distance is the point.
 Independent luxury hotels in this city occupy a specific position: they cannot compete with the scale of flagships like The Peninsula Beverly Hills or the heritage mythology of The Beverly Hills Hotel, so the credible ones compete instead on discretion, intimacy, and the caliber of their repeat clientele.
 L'Ermitage has operated in that niche for decades, and its 2024 renovation represents the most deliberate repositioning the property has undertaken in years.

 The credential stack at L'Ermitage is worth reading carefully, because each designation points to a different evaluative framework.
-The Forbes Five-Star rating, held continuously longer than any other all-suite hotel in the world, measures service consistency and physical product against a standardized checklist.
-The Michelin Two Keys designation, awarded in 2024, reflects a newer hospitality evaluation by a body whose restaurant credibility is well established but whose hotel program is still building its reference pool.
+The Forbes Five-Star rating measures service consistency and physical product against a standardized checklist.
+The Michelin Two Keys designation reflects a newer hospitality evaluation of the hotel experience.
 The AAA Five Diamonds and La Liste Leading Hotels placement at 98.5 points (2026) add peer-reviewed corroboration.
 The Star Wine List recognition for 2026 points specifically to beverage programming, an area the renovation has visibly prioritized.

 116 Suites, and the Scale Question